 - Safety Table The Community Outreach Officer hosts safety table events to enhance community awareness of crime, health risks and safety topics.
-In 2019, five safety table events were offered to the university community.
-These events included: a sexual assault table that was offered in conjunction with the Denim Day activities presented by the UHCL Student Diversity, Equity and Inclusion Department; a mental health table that was co-hosted by the UHCL Counseling Services; a domestic violence table that was co- hosted by Bay Area Turning Point Crisis Intervention Center; a hurricane preparedness table; and a driving safety table. - Community Outreach Promoting Safety (COPS)
+In 2020, one Alcohol Safety table was offered to the university community to discuss alcohol safety.
+This even included drunk goggle activities and alcohol safety materials. - Community Outreach Promoting Safety (COPS) The Community Outreach Officer periodically distributes a safety bulletin (safety tips over a variety of safety topics) via e-mail to the campus commu-nity.
+Approximately thirteen safety bulletins were dispersed in 2020. - Coffee With A Cop/1-Fall Semester This event allows the UHCL-PD to engage the campus community in a non-formal environment, while encour-aging students and staff members to comfortably express their opinions and concerns. - Ambassador Table: This UHCL event allows the UHCL community to support incoming students during the first week of the spring and fall semester.
+UHCL-PD employees staff a table alongside other UHCL employees and distribute information to assist incoming students.
+In 2020, several of the Police Department employees staffed a table alongside other UHCL employees and distributed information to assist incoming students. - Open House: Fall, Spring and Summer Semesters - The Community Outreach Officer staffs a table at the Pearland Campus, interacts with prospective students and guest, provides giveaway items, and distributes information about UHCL PD.
+In 2020, the Community Outreach Officer presented information about the UHCL PD remotely. - Meet and Greet events and Orientation The Police Department met with the new and returning students as well as with the IAB.
+During this event UHCL members have an opportunity to individually meet campus police department members, express opinions, ask questions or voice concerns.
+The Police Department presents at all student, staff, and faculty orientations.

-The Community Outreach Officer periodically distributes a safety bulletin (safety tips over a variety of safety topics) via e-mail to the campus community.
-Approximately thirteen safety bulletins were dispersed in 2019. - Coffee With A Cop/2-Fall Semester This event allows the UHCL-PD to engage the campus community in a non-formal environment, while encouraging students and staff members to comfortably express their opinions and concerns. - Ambassador Table: This UHCL event allows the UHCL community to support incoming students during the first week of the spring and fall semester.
-UHCL-PD employees staff a table alongside other UHCL employees and distribute information to assist incoming students. - Hunter Hall Move In/1-Fall Semester The Community Outreach Officer staffs a table, interacts with incoming residents and their family members, provides giveaway items, and distributes information about UHCL-PD.
-Additional UHCL-PD employees, alongside UHCL employees, assist the residents with their moving needs. - Welcome Back Bash/1-Fall Semester This UHCL event allows the UHCL departments to welcome returning students by celebrating the new school year with music, food, and activities.
-The Community Outreach Officer staffs a table, interacts with attendees and provides giveaway items. - Lighting of the Letters/1-Fall Semester This UHCL event allows the UHCL community to celebrate the annual lighting of the UHCL letters with food, activities, movies and caroling.
-The
+• Christmas at Bay Area Turning Point/1-Fall Semester

-- Community Outreach Officer staffs a table, interacts with attendees and provides giveaway items. - National Night Out/1-Fall Semester The UHCL-PD participates in the National Night Out yearly nationwide community-building campaign that promotes police-community partnerships.
-The UHCL Police Department utilizes this interaction as an opportunity to bring the police and the community together under positive circumstances. - Christmas at Bay Area Turning Point/1-Fall Semester Bay Area Turning Point is a crisis intervention center and local shelter for women and children.
+Bay Area Turning Point is a crisis intervention center and local shelter for women and children.
 Every year the UHCL-PD takes Santa, Santa's Elf, and other helpers to deliver Christmas presents to the women and children at the shelter.
+In 2020, the Police Department modified the contribution by delivering gifts to the Bay Area Turning Point Christmas Store for their children.